abdulmageed02/GCP-Cluster-with-Terraform/README.md

         * one used by the nodes in the cluster

 #
-### image is built from a [python app](https://github.com/atefhares) then pushed to GCR so the private cluster can access it
+### image is built from  [python app](https://github.com/atefhares) then pushed to GCR so the private cluster can access it
 #

 # Deployment :